Nataland/nataland.github.io/_posts/2018-07-04-BusinessLawChapter17.md

 ### Liability under Contract
 - contract is created between Principal and third party.
 Agent has no contractual liability to third party
+- undisclosed principal
+	- third party knows that it's an agent for someone but does not exactly who -> third party has no rights against the agent
+	- can still enforce a contract made on his behalf and with his authority
+	- must show that the contract was made with his authority
-- no mention of agency to third party and one really exists - third party gets the choice
+- no mention of agency to third party and one really exists - third party gets the choice (the choice of whether holding the principal or agent liable for performance of the contract, but not both)
 - shows agency but there isn't one - no contractual rights at all (misrepresentation / deceit -> tort)

 ### Liability under Tort
-- shows egency but there isn't one - agent is liable - new tort
+- shows agency but there isn't one - agent is liable - new tort
 	- **breach of warranty of authority**
 - any misrepresentation made by an agent in the course of creating a contract attract liability for agent and principal

 ### Termination of the Agency Relationship
-- contract calls for its own dissolution
+- contract calls for its own dissolution (at the end of a time specified in the agency agreement / at the completion of the particular project for which the agency was formed)
-- performance
-- death
-- bankruptcy
+- performance (on notice by either the principal or the agent that he or she wishes to end the agency)
+- death (on the death or insanity of either the principal or the agent)
-- loss of capacity
+- bankruptcy (on the bankruptcy of the principal)
+- loss of capacity (this one should be together with death or insanity, but also on an event that makes perfomance of the agency agreement impossible)

-### Franchising
+# Franchising
 - franchisor puts together the intellectual property, confidential information and know how of a business and licenses the franchisee to use it
 	- all these packaged in the product
 	- sold to an independent business